ethancboone/huntersville-rock-painting/about.md

 # About the Artist

-I’m [Artist’s Name], a local painter serving Huntersville and the greater Charlotte area.
+I’m Dyane, a local painter serving Huntersville and the greater Charlotte area.
 I specialize in durable, eye-catching rock paintings — from birthday celebrations to school spirit and custom yard art.

 ## Story & Inspiration
 What began as helping friends and neighbors celebrate milestones became a full-time passion.
 I love turning simple stones into memorable statements for your home, school, or community.